Syncano/syncano-testing-examples/README.md

 ```
 Bang!
 You can now write your tests in ECMAS 6

+> Edit: things have changed since I've written this article.
+Now you'll need to
+> add es2015 preset in .babelrc config file and add `add-module-exports` plugin
+> and do `npm i babel-plugin-add-module-exports babel-preset-es2015 --save-dev`.
+> Everything should work after that.
+See the syncano-testing-examples repo for
+> details

 #### The Tests

 Before we get to the test code there are only two things left to do:

 * Go to [Syncano Dashboard]("https://dashboard.syncano.io/#/signup") and sign up to our service (if you suspect that this article is an elaborate plot to make you sign up, then you are right)
-* Go to your terminal and paste these two lines (where "your_email" and "your_password" will be the credentails that you just used when signing up):
+* Go to your terminal and paste these two lines (where "your_email" and "your_password" will be the credentials that you just used when signing up):
 	* `export EMAIL="your_email"`
 	* `export PASSWORD="your_password"`

 (If you are on a windows machine than the command will be `SET` instead of `export`)

 ##### Test if a user can log in to the application
 In the root of your project create a `tests` directory.
 Create a testLogin.js file and paste there this code:

 ```javascript
 export default {